The Hidden Threat: Manipulation and Abuse of Payment Control Measures

 Do you consider how to prevent corruption in procurement?
 In organisations where there are consistent urgent requirements or short deadlines for goods, works or services to be provided it becomes much easier for individuals to request a bribe because there is always pressure on an organisation to relax the procurement controls and introduce direct award contracts rather than tender the work to speed up the process.

 Individuals within an organisation that can influence the procurement process will always know where the gaps are in the controls regime and how to exploit it.
-Fraud and corruption become much easier where there is no documented contact with suppliers or new vendors, where there can be a lack of visibility of individuals contact, communication and relationship and an environment can be created where an individual's corrupt behaviour is hidden and where allegations are made about this behaviour there is limited ability to verify these suspicions or allegations.
+Procurement fraud and corruption become much easier where there is no documented contact with suppliers or new vendors, where there can be a lack of visibility of individuals contact, communication and relationship and an environment can be created where an individual's corrupt behaviour is hidden and where allegations are made about this behaviour there is limited ability to verify these suspicions or allegations.

 ADVANCED PAYMENTS

 In some regions globally, it appears to have become more common to use advanced payments for suppliers to expedite urgent requirements, that can on average amount to between 50 to 100 percent of the contract value.
-However, it has been noted that in many cases the procurement isn’t urgent, and it has become custom and practice to use this method of payment with certain suppliers.

-Where this method of procurement and payment is common there is an increased risk that a bribe payment could be requested, specifically incorporated into the advanced payment and handed out as cash by the supplier.
 It also makes it easier for fictitious requirements to be created and payments diverted or for suppliers to make off with the payment without providing goods, works or services.
 The illicit payment in many cases is hidden because of the procurement route used, the lack of information generated, and the method in which the payment is made.
 This is particularly relevant where there is no consistent approach in the verification of completed works or services and that quality standards or specifications have been met?

 Organisations that have a high volume of procurement and invoicing and have limited staff to manage these outputs can create a situation where checks and balances are missed or not carried out because of excessive workload.
 As an example, at first glance it may look like individuals in finance who approach such payments may be involved but in fact have an excessive workload or pressure to approve payments that means scrutiny or invoices and supporting paperwork may be reduced.